 Find Help and Support

-There is a national network of community-based rape crisis centers, with centers available in every state and territory.
+There is a national network of community-based rape crisis centers and local organizations who support the needs of sexual assault survivors.
 These centers exist across the United States to provide supportive services to victims of sexual assault.
 While the specific services available vary by location, services are confidential and may include:

 - accompaniment during medical exams and law enforcement interviews,

 Every state and territory also has an organization designated to coordinate resources and represent that state or territory as its coalition.

 NSVRC maintains a directory of organizations that lists state and territory sexual assault coalitions, victim/survivor support organizations, and local communities of color sexual assault organizations.
 Please contact your state or territory’s coalition to find local resources that provide services to survivors.